 How to Install WordPress: The Quickest and Easiest Methods

 WordPress is a free, open-source content management system (CMS), well known for its versatility and ease of use.
-There are a few different ways to install WordPress, from using an installer offered by a website hosting service to manually with the help of an FTP client.
+There are a few different ways to learn how to install WordPress, from using an installer offered by a website hosting service to manually with the help of an FTP client.

 This beginner-friendly guide has detailed instructions on how to install WordPress CMS without any technical knowledge.
 We will also go over some common problems that you might encounter and the ways to fix them.